-This is the second of a series of blogs on moderate drinking.
-The first covered definitions of moderate drinking based on years of solid empirical research.
+The first post covered definitions of moderate drinking based on solid empirical research over the years.
 It also addressed instances where moderate drinking or a goal of pursuing moderate drinking could be hazardous to your health and well-being.
 If you haven’t yet read it, we recommend that you do so first.
-Here’s a link to it.

 Considering how to change your drinking to reduce alcohol-related problems or risk for problems without first deciding on whether or not to take this on is like “putting the cart before the horse.”
 So let’s consider this first.